 The Edmonton Police Commission (Commission) recognizes that there is a significant public responsibility in providing governance and oversight over the Edmonton Police Service (Service) and acknowledge that member contribution can be greatly enhanced by the delivery of an orientation and training program.

-- All newly appointed Commission members will take an Oath of Office and sign the Code of Conduct.
+- All newly appointed Commission members will take an Oath of Office and sign the Code of Conduct and Conflict of Interest guidelines.

 - All new Commission members will participate in orientation sessions regarding their roles and responsibilities as soon as practicable upon appointment.